 I want to visit long-term, what advice would you give?

 Lots of prayer!
 We welcome people to visit whether for short or long term.
-Visiting long term is a big life decision and really needs to be confirmed it is a calling from the Lord.
-With him we can overcome everything we face.
-We advice speaking with your pastor/church as well as with your family before hoping on a plane.
+Visiting long term is a big life-decision and really needs to be confirmed it is a calling from the Lord.
+With Him we can overcome everything we face.
+We advice speaking with your pastor/church as well as with your family before hopping on a plane.
 Prayer is so important when making these sorts of life decisions so it's great to pray with others as well.
 We recommend visiting for a few weeks/short term beforehand to confirm it is from the Lord and that you have the peace that Col 3:15 talks about.